 - 0 Comment(s)

-Just imagine this: it’s nearing the end of summer.
-The days are cooling down and the nights are getting even colder.
-You’re excited to finally rip open the boxes with your fall and winter clothes to reach for your favorite sweater that you’ve been yearning to cuddle up in all summer.
-You go to pull the sweater over your head, and the next thing you know: your pinky gets caught on a gaping rip that wasn’t there before.
-In shock, you look through the rest of your sweaters and find that many of them have scattered holes.
+Just imagine this: You go into your closet to get one of your favorite pieces of clothing and the next thing you know: your pinky gets caught on a gaping rip that wasn’t there before.
+In shock, you look through the rest of your clothing and find that many of them have scattered holes.
 The paranoia ensues.
 And when you see that first moth flying overhead, you know for sure - you have clothes moths.
 There’s no doubt about it.

-Tell your sweaters you love them, folks.
+Tell your clothes you love them, folks.
 Because you may never wear them again.

 So, What are Clothes Moths?